 Spinach as dye?
 You better believe it, but not just spinach.
 You can also make dye from orange peels, lemon ends, even the outer leaves of a cabbage.
 These dyes are easy, eco-friendly, and really cheap to produce.
 Read on to learn how to make spinach dye.

 Making Dye with Spinach

 The first step in making natural spinach dye (or dye from any other veggies or fruits) is to gather a sufficient amount.
-You’ll need at least a cup of spinach or other plant product.
+You’ll need at least a cup (240 mL.) of spinach or another plant product.
 What products can you use?
-Beets, turmeric and red cabbage are all good choices.
+Beets, turmeric, and red cabbage are all good choices.
 So are onion skins and lemon peels.
 Just be sure to thoroughly clean them prior to use.

 Your choices will be determined by what you have on hand and what color dye you are interested in making.
 If you want a deep green, you can’t do better than making dye with spinach.